-4.11 Glide range line

-A reachable glide 'footprint' is displayed on the map display as a black and white dashed line, indicating where the glider would descend through the terrain clearance height.
+4.11 Glide range line A reachable glide 'footprint' is displayed on the map display as a black and white dashed line, indicating where the glider would descend through the terrain clearance height.
 The reach shows clearance tracks extending in all directions, optionally including paths around terrain obstructions.
 This feature is useful in assessing range with respect to topography when searching low for lift, and when flying in mountainous areas.

-Reach calculations may be configured to two levels of detail:

-Straight line: If turning reach is disabled, then the reach shows the furthest distance the glider can fly in final glide in all directions without turning.
+12.13 Reach calculations may be configured to two levels of detail: Straight line: If turning reach is disabled, then the reach shows the furthest distance the glider can fly in final glide in all directions without turning.
 This reach appears as a closed ring around the glider.

-Turning: If turning reach is enabled, then the reach shows the greatest area the glider can reach in all directions, even allowing turns around obstructions.
-The reach area appears as a closed ring around the glider but may also include holes indicating mountain peaks that the glider cannot reach without further climb.
+Turning: If turning reach is enabled, then the reach shows the greatest area the glider can reach in all directions, even allowing turns around obstructions.3 The reach area appears as a closed ring around the glider but may also include holes indicating mountain peaks that the glider cannot reach without further climb.

-The display can be configured to additionally blur the unreachable area outside the glide range.
+12.13 The display can be configured to additionally blur the unreachable area outside the glide range.
 The final glide path is checked for whether the glider clears terrain along the path by the terrain clearance height.
 If clearance is not attained, a red cross appears on the map at the point where the violation occurs.
 If a target is defined the calculation is done along the straight path to the target.
 If no target is defined the calculation is done along the current heading.
 If reach is enabled, then the reachability of landable waypoints is used by the abort task mode, alternate landable option lists and display of landable waypoints on the map.

-Note that task calculations are otherwise unaffected by reach calculations - for example, altitudes required as shown in the final glide bar or task data as displayed in infoboxes do not take reach into account.
+Note that task calculations are otherwise unaffected by reach calculations - for example, altitudes required as shown in the final 3 The maximum number of turns is set to three, and no turns may be greater than 90 degrees. glide bar or task data as displayed in infoboxes do not take reach into account.
+Furthermore, the reach calculations are used for footprint, landable waypoint arrival heights, abort mode and the alternates dialogue.
+The glider performance and MacCready setting used in these calculations are configurable: 12.13 Task: The MC value is that used in the task.